 Select the appropriate grass type.

 Grass in shade varies in its ability to grow.
 Bearing this in mind grass seed and turf selection plays an important role in any management strategy.
-As a general rule warm season turf needs more light than cool season turf with warm-season turfgrass varieties requiring two or more times the amount of light as cool-season varieties.
+As a general rule, warm-season turf needs more light than cool-season turf.
+Warm-season turfgrass varieties require two or more times the amount of light as cool-season varieties.
 Light requirements are further complicated by the fact that different cultivars of the same variety can vary in their light requirements.
 For example all couch cultivars don’t require the same amount of light.

 Cool season turf under shade

-Of all the cool season varieties creeping red fescue has the highest shade tolerance.
-However, in fact all the fine-leaf fescues including hard fescue and Chewings fescue are adapted to dry, shaded conditions.
-In moister soil options include rough bluegrass (Poa trivialis).
+Of all the cool season varieties, creeping red fescue has the highest shade tolerance.
+However, all the fine-leaf fescues including hard fescue and Chewings fescue grow in dry, shaded conditions.
+In moister soil, options to consider include rough bluegrass (Poa trivialis).

 Warm season turf under shade.

 Firstly, warm Season grasses like Kikuyu and Couch are NOT shade tolerant.
+Buffalo grass and zoysian are both more shade tolerant but there is no such thing as a truly shade tolerant buffalo grass.
 A considerable amount of work has been done quantifying how much light turfgrass needs which is summarised below.
-Units such as out wi-fi sensor boxes fitted with PAR light sensors can monitor light levels 24 x 7 so pretty quickly you get a strong indication of where problems may exist.
+Equipment such as our wi-fi sensor boxes fitted with PAR light sensors, can monitor light levels 24 x 7, so pretty quickly you get a strong indication of where problems may exist.

 Comparative shade tolerance of turf grasses